The right student jobs in a classroom have the power to:

 Thom Gibson

-Thom Gibson has been teaching since 2011.
-He is a two-time teacher of the year educator in Austin, TX, teaching middle school math, robotics, physical science, and YouTube Video Production.
-His YouTube channel showcases reflections, ideas, and resources to help middle-school STEM teachers design an engaging classroom experience for their students and a fulfilling teaching experience for themselves.
-Outside of education, he's a practitioner of Brazilian Jiu Jitsu, has been learning mandarin since 2018, loves to run, and is actively involved in his church.
+Thom Gibson is a two-time teacher of the year educator in Austin, TX with over 10 years of classroom experience.
+He's taught taught middle school math, robotics, physical science, esports, and YouTube Video Production.
+Outside of education, he's a practitioner of Brazilian Jiu Jitsu, a chicken wing (and ranch) connoisseur, loves to run, and is actively involved in his church.

 INCORPORATE THESE JOBS INTO YOUR CLASSROOM TODAY